-Modern economic development brings its citizens a mixed bag of blessings and curses (Easterlin & Angelescu, 2010).
+Modern economic development brings its citizens a mixed bag of blessings and curses (Easterlin and Angelescu 2010).
 National prosperity may mean more jobs and rising incomes, but also increasing urbanization, obesity, job obsolescence, various kinds of pollution, and social upheaval.
 Also, although the fortunes of many may rise, their relative standing often remains intact.
-Relative standing matters a great deal to well-being because after positive improvements in their lives, human beings are inclined to increase their expectations (e.g., "My new house needs new furniture") and make social comparisons (e.g., "Everyone else has an iPhone"; Boyce, Brown, & Moore, 2010; Clark, Frijters, & Shields, 2008; Clark & Oswald, 1996; Ferrer-i-Carbonell, 2005; Luttmer, 2005)-two tendencies that serve to undermine such improvements.
+Relative standing matters a great deal to well-being because after positive improvements in their lives, human beings are inclined to increase their expectations (e.g., "My new house needs new furniture") and make social comparisons (e.g., "Everyone else has an iPhone"; Boyce et al. 2010; Clark et al. 2008; Clark and Oswald 1996; Ferrer-i-Carbonell 2005; Luttmer 2005)-two tendencies that serve to undermine such improvements.

-Happiness Attracts Wealth
+2.1.5 Happiness Attracts Wealth

-An important caveat about the relationship between money and happiness is that this relationship is not solely explained by the fact that money makes people happy.
-A number of longitudinal studies document that happier people at Time 1 proceed to earn higher incomes at Time 2.
-For example, self-reported happiness predicted subsequent increases in income in Australians (Marks & Fleming, 1999), and higher income and lower unemployment in Russia (Graham, Eggers, & Sukhtankar, 2004).
-Similarly, cheerfulness in undergraduates was found to predict their incomes 16 years later, even after controlling for parental income (Diener, Nickerson, Lucas, & Sandvik, 2002).
-Optimistic insurance agents (who tend to be happier) sell more insurance (Seligman & Schulman, 1986), and optimistic CEOs garner better performance ratings and produce bigger returns on investment for the companies they lead (Pritzker, 2002).
-Although many assume that possessing money precedes and therefore causes subsequent happiness, happiness often precedes the procurement of wealth and explains at least part of the relationship between the two.
+An important caveat about the relationship between money and happiness is that 115 this relationship is not solely explained by the fact that money makes people happy.
+116 A number of longitudinal studies document that happier people at Time 1 proceed 117 to earn higher incomes at Time 2.
+For example, self-reported happiness predicted 118 subsequent increases in income in Australians (Marks and Fleming 1999), and hig-119 her income and lower unemployment in Russia (Graham et al. 2004).
+Similarly, 120 cheerfulness in undergraduates was found to predict their incomes 16 years later, 121 even after controlling for parental income (Diener et al. 2002).
+Optimistic insu-122 rance agents (who tend to be happier) sell more insurance (Seligman and Schulman 123 1986), and optimistic CEOs garner better performance ratings and produce bigger 124 returns on investment for the companies they lead (Pritzker 2002).
+Although many 125 assume that possessing money precedes and therefore causes subsequent happiness, 126 happiness often precedes the procurement of wealth and explains at least part of the 127 relationship between the two.
+128

-Chasing Possessions But Missing Happiness
+2.1.6 Chasing Possessions but Missing Happiness

-A significant downside of money, however, is the danger that arises from fixating on it.
-Studies show that materialism means floundering, not flourishing (Kasser, 2002).
-Materialistic individuals report less satisfaction (Richins & Dawson, 1992), more unhappiness (Belk, 1985), and lower levels of relatedness, competence, autonomy, gratitude, and meaning in life (Kashdan & Breen, 2007).
-Materialists enjoy their relationships less (Kasser & Ryan, 2001), an opinion their friends and families share (Nickerson, Schwarz, Diener, & Kahneman, 2003; Solberg, Diener, & Robinson, 2004).
-Furthermore, high financial aspirations are associated with lower social functioning and more antisocial behavior in young adults (Kasser & Ryan, 1993).
-Low income materialists report particularly high distress, but even as their incomes rise, wealthy materialists never reach the happiness of everyone else (Nickerson et al., 2003).
-Even in places that revere financial achievements, such as business schools, students with strong, internalized materialistic values are more anxious, less happy, and have poorer physical health (Kasser & Ahuvia, 2002).
-In experiments, participants exposed to materialistic cues-such as viewing luxury products or playing the role of a consumer in a game-feel worse, display less social involvement, and act more competitively (Bauer, Wilkie, Kim, & Bodenhausen, 2012).
+A significant downside of money, however, is the danger that arises from fixating on 130 it.
+Studies show that materialism means floundering, not flourishing (Kasser 2002).
+131 Materialistic individuals report less satisfaction (Richins and Dawson 1992), more 132 unhappiness (Belk 1985), and lower levels of relatedness, competence, autonomy, 133 gratitude, and meaning in life (Kashdan and Breen 2007).
+Materialists enjoy their re-134 lationships less (Kasser and Ryan 2001), an opinion their friends and families share 135 (Nickerson et al. 2003; Solberg et al. 2004).
+Furthermore, high financial aspirations 136 are associated with lower social functioning and more antisocial behavior in young 137 adults (Kasser and Ryan 1993).
+Low income materialists report particularly high di-138 stress, but even as their incomes rise, wealthy materialists never reach the happiness 139 of everyone else (Nickerson et al. 2003).
+Even in places that revere financial achievements, such as business schools, students with strong, internalized materialistic values are more anxious, less happy, and have poorer physical health (Kasser and Ahuvia 2002).
+In experiments, participants exposed to materialistic cues-such as viewing luxury products or playing the role of a consumer in a game-feel worse, display less social involvement, and act more competitively (Bauer et al. 2012).
 Altogether, the evidence suggests that an overly strong focus on acquiring money and possessions negatively impacts well-being across a broad number of life domains.

-Why Dollars Disappoint
+Why Dollars Disappoint 2.2

-Why does money matter less than people think?
-Psychologists have identified at least three reasons why possessions and money fail to translate into greater happiness, and can in certain cases even undermine it.
+- Why does money matter less than people think?
+Psychologists have identified at 149 - least three reasons why possessions and money fail to translate into greater happi-150 - ness, and can in certain cases even undermine it.
+151

-We Choose Poorly
+We Choose Poorly 2.2.1 152